If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What to Use to Clean Stained Marble

-• Hydrogen peroxide: Twelve percent hydrogen peroxide is suitable for cleaning organic stains, like food and drink.
+• Hydrogen peroxide: A 12 percent hydrogen peroxide solution is excellent for lifting organic stains like coffee, tea, and fruit juice on light-colored marble.

 Warning